9.4 Ward Relief Society Meetings

 Sunday Relief Society Meetings

-Each month, the Relief Society presidency plans Sunday meetings according to the following pattern.
+Each month, the Relief Society presidency plans Sunday meetings according to the information in the annual Instructions for Curriculum.

 Additional Relief Society Meetings